 In 2018 eBay announced its boosts of Japanese business with an acquisition. eBay is ramping up its presence in Japan via its latest investment in Asia.

-American online retail giant announced in early 2018 that it has acquired the Japan-based business of e-commerce company Giosis (Qoo10.jp), in an undisclosed deal.
-Earlier, eBay had an unsuccessful effort in China which ended in 2006.
+American online retail giant announced in early 2018 that it has acquired the Japan-based business of e-commerce company Giosis (Qoo10.jp), in an undisclosed deal ($573 million, according to Wikipedia).

 Japan has been a relative ray of sunshine compared to other parts of Asia for eBay.
 While it doesn't provide local customer figures, the company said it enables "thousands of Japanese businesses" to sell products to the 170 million active buyers that it claims worldwide.
 The Qoo10.jp looks like an effort to grow a business that sells to customers inside Japan. eBay said that Qoo10.jp has around two million.
 That's a fairly significant number, but it is some way short of Rakuten, which dominates the Japanese e-commerce space with nearly 90 million registered shoppers.